Ceramic Wall Tile in Shower or Tub

 Mix some plaster of Paris and quickly gob it into both holes and stick the accessory in place.
-It is OK to use adhesive in conjunction with the plaster.
+It's OK to use adhesive in conjunction with the plaster.
 You need to tape the accessory in place for 24 hours or it will fall from the wall.

 Soap Dishes in Weird Places

 I always put a soap dish on the wall directly above the water faucet.

 Marble Shampoo Shelves

 White marble is very inexpensive.
-I love installing corner shelves in bath tubs and long, three inch wide shelves in 36 inch shower stalls.
+I love installing corner shelves in bath tubs and long, 3-inch-wide shelves in 36 inch shower stalls.

 The Right Sponge

 Before you grout, get the right sponge.
 Tile stores sell these.
 The sponge must be one with small holes and no sharp edges.

 Always strike the grout joints at a 45 degree angle so you don't bulldoze grout from the joints.
 Use a sponge that has all the water squeezed from it to wipe excess grout from the walls.
 Rinse the sponge frequently and use light stokes.

-The biggest reason grout fails - and rookies often have grout failures - is because they mix the grout too thin and/or they use too much water when they are rinsing the grout from the joints.
+IMPORTANT TIP: The biggest reason grout fails - and rookies often have grout failures - is because they mix the grout too thin and/or they use too much water when they are rinsing the grout from the joints.
 The water thins the cement in the grout and makes it weak.